JCMexplains/writing-for-success-2023/textbook.md

 When reviewing directions for assignments, look for the verbs *summarize*, *analyze*, *synthesize*, or *evaluate*.
-Instructors often use these words to clearly indicate the assignment's purpose.
-These words will cue you on how to complete the assignment because you will know its exact purpose.
+Instructors often use these words to indicate the assignment's purpose.
+These words should cue you on how to complete the assignment.

 #### Exercise 1